sckott/FH_Cluster_Guide/docs/faq.md

 # Provide Feedback {#feedback}

+We'd love to hear from you!
+Please fill out the anonymous <a href="https://forms.gle/qRLJpE15HKNCMEE48" target="_blank">Google Form</a> with your feedback.

-Please submit an issue about this course at our [GitHub repository](https://github.com/fhdsl/FH_Cluster_Guide/issues/new).
+You can submit an issue about this course at our [GitHub repository](https://github.com/fhdsl/FH_Cluster_Guide/issues/new).
 You can also click the edit button on the top of the page in question.

 # FAQ and Troubleshooting